Those who can’t change their minds can’t change anything.George Bernard Shaw

 When was the last time you changed your mind?

 If something jumps to mind, inspire the rest of us by sharing it in the comments.
 If not, don’t despair.
 Most people can’t come up with anything on the spot.
-Accepting that we’re not as open-minded as we think is the first step to being more open-minded.
+Because most people aren’t as open-minded as they think.
+Accepting that is the first step to being more open-minded.

 This post on how to be more open-minded will help you find the next steps to take today.